ArtemAntonov/Credit-Card-Transactions-Fraud-Detection/README.md

 # Credit-Card-Transactions-Fraud-Detection
-## Project Overview
+### Project Overview

-As online transactions increase, so does the risk of fraud, making effective detection systems crucial for financial institutions.

-In this project, we leverage various algorithms and data processing techniques to analyze transaction data and flag potential fraud.
-You will find detailed documentation on data preprocessing, model selection, and evaluation metrics to help you understand how these systems work in real-world applications.
+This project addresses the challenge of credit card fraud detection using machine learning techniques to identify suspicious transactions in real-time.
+With a highly imbalanced dataset, this project applies data balancing strategies, feature engineering, and hyperparameter tuning to enhance model precision.

-## Data
+### Data

 This project uses **[Credit Card Transactions Fraud Detection Dataset](https://www.kaggle.com/datasets/kartik2112/fraud-detection/data)**.
 This is a simulated credit card transaction dataset containing legitimate and fraud transactions from the duration 1st Jan 2019 - 31st Dec 2020.
 It covers credit cards of 1000 customers doing transactions with a pool of 800 merchants.